blatido/fractionator/README.md

 Command line app to perform basic operations (add, substract, divide, multiply) with fractional numbers.

-This app iw written using C# language.
+This app is written using C# language.
 To run it, create a new NET console app using Visual Studio or VS Code, then copy & paste the code in Program.cs file.
-This file contains the Main procedure and all needed code to run.
+This file contains the Main procedure and all code needed to run.

 The syntax to use the console app is basically